Community Services Block Grant (CSBG) Cobb Community Needs Assessment

-The purpose of this report is to ensure that the recent Community Needs Assessment issued to Cobb County CDBG Program Office by Kennesaw State University is compliant with all CSBG/ROMA requirements and provides the entity with adequate information to build a strong Strategic Plan.
+The purpose of this report is to ensure that the Community Needs Assessment issued to Cobb County CDBG Program Office is compliant with all CSBG/ROMA requirements and provides the entity with adequate information to build a strong Strategic Plan.

 The County’s Five-Year Consolidated Plan identifies the community’s affordable housing, community development and economic development needs and outlines a comprehensive and coordinated strategy for addressing them.
 This document includes narrative responses to specific questions that grantees must respond to in order to be compliant with the Consolidated Planning Regulations.